chrokh/mc-rndsim/README.markdown

 ## Phase parameters

-Phases must be supplied in CSV format (`phases.csv` above), with headers, as per the spec below.
+Phases must be supplied in CSV format (`PHASES` above), with headers, as per the spec below.
 The column order must not be changed.

 ```csv
 time,       cost,       revenue,    prob
 DIST(NUM),  DIST(NUM),  DIST(NUM),  DIST(FRAC)
 ```

-The following is a valid example of a `phases.csv` file:
+The following is a valid example of a `PHASES` csv file:

 ```csv
 time,   cost,  revenue,  prob